massimiliano-mantione/fftt/implementation.md

 Every build step is a "task", and must have a name (`id`) unique in the whole build graph.
 Each task can have other tasks as input.
-Nodes that do not have any input it are input (`source`) nodes in the graph.
+Nodes that do not have any input are input (`source`) nodes in the graph.
 Input nodes can take as input a directory from the source host (specified as a path relative to the build file) and a glob set that specifies which files are relevant for the build.
 In any case the result of an input node is an immutable file tree checked into the artifact repository.

 The build file is an array of source and task nodes, where ordering is significant because a node can only have as input an already defined node.
 This is not a limiting constraint because the build graph must be acyclic anyway, and it makes the enforcement of this property simpler (and more explicit).